csaf-tools/CVRF-CSAF-Converter/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 Please note we have a code of conduct, please follow it in all your interactions with the project.

 The active development takes place at [csaf-tools/CVRF-CSAF-converter](https://github.com/csaf-tools/CVRF-CSAF-converter).
-Please sumbit all contributions and issues there.
+Please submit all contributions and issues there.

 ## Pull Request Process